A Minute With: 'Sunny' Charlie Day on oddballs, 'Horrible Bosses'

-LOS ANGELES (Reuters) - From playing the screeching, illiterate, cat food-eating Charlie Kelly on “It’s Always Sunny in Philadelphia” to the hapless, tortured, dim-witted Dale on “Horrible Bosses”, Charlie Day has found his niche with oddball characters.
+LOS ANGELES, Nov 26 (Reuters) - From playing the screeching, illiterate, cat food-eating Charlie Kelly on “It’s Always Sunny in Philadelphia” to the hapless, tortured, dim-witted Dale on “Horrible Bosses”, Charlie Day has found his niche with oddball characters.

 Day, 38, is one of the founding members, actors, writers and executive producers of FX Networks’ hit comedy “Always Sunny”, a show about four selfish, narcissistic friends who own a bar.